 Tanzania… How long?

 We arrived in Tanzania in 2012.
-We expect to be here for 10 years altogether, spending a few months back in Australia every three years.
+We expect to be here for about 10 years altogether, spending six months back in Australia every three years.
 Long-term intercultural work provides a unique opportunity to learn language and build relationships at a deep level.
 Hitting your stride in another culture, they say, only comes after about six years of immersion.
 This investment recognises the dignity of the people with whom we’re working, and helps guard against ignorance or colonial practices on our part.

 Aren’t there more Christians in Africa than in Australia?
 Hasn’t the western missionary era finished?